Lab 4: Advanced Scripting

 YOUR TASK:

-• A functioning minigame that is mechanically similar to Fruit Ninja (in the loosest sense)
+• A functioning mini-game that is mechanically similar to Fruit Ninja (in the loosest sense)

 • 2 enemy types